manishemi/manishemi.github.io/_posts/2021-05-02-Attention Is All You Need.md

 d_model = Dimension of model

-For implementation you can also visit [Transformer model for language understanding](https://www.tensorflow.org/tutorials/text/transformer)
+For implementation, you can also visit [Transformer model for language understanding](https://www.tensorflow.org/tutorials/text/transformer)
 They've implemented Transformer with TensorFlow, I suggest implementing a transformer with python for a better understanding of the concept

 # _**References**_: